ingshtrom/docker-pull-in-bash/README.md

 **NOTE: the output will be very similar to what is output from the `docker_pull.sh` script, but it will only download the single blob specified in the 4th argument to the script.**

+## Packet Capture

+In order to accomplish this, you will need to run multiple terminal sessions on the same client machine.
+This can be accomplished by running `tmux` or `ssh`'ing into the same server twice.
+This ensures you can capture both tool's output accurately.

+First, start `tcpdump` by running `sudo tcpdump host registry-1.docker.io or production.cloudflare.docker.com or auth.docker.io | tee -a tcpdump.log`.
+This will capture all packets between the client (you) and Docker Hub Registry, the auth url for Docker Hub Registry, and the Cloudflare domain that Docker Hub uses for serving Docker Image layers.

+Then, run whatever `docker_pull.sh` or `layer_download_minimum.sh` script you want.
+After it completes, press `CTRL-C` in the terminal running `tcpdump` as it needs to be told to stop capturing packets.

+Finally, make sure to zip up both `.log` files (one for the download script output, one for the tcpdump output) if you are providing this as output to a Docker employee.